Continuous and discontinuous topological quantum phase transitions

-We numerically minimize the free energy to obtain the phase diagrams in Fig. 1.
+We numerically minimize the free energy to obtain the phase diagrams in Figs.~\ref{fig1a} and ~\ref{fig1b}.
 However, all the salient features can be understood by expanding $f$ for small $\sigma+m$ and $\pi$, and retaining only the lowest order $b$-linear contributions.
-The free energy for $d=3$ is given by \begin{widetext}
+The free energy is then given by

-\end{widetext} after shifting $\sigma \to \sigma -m$.
-When we consider the nucleation of the scalar mass (for sufficiently strong $g_\sigma$), the following subtleties need to be addressed: (i) $\left( \frac{m}{g_\sigma}+\frac{b}{2} \right)$ acts as the external field for $\sigma$ and (ii) the momentum dependent mass $\propto b$ gives rise to all odd powers (cubic and higher) of $\sigma$ in the expression for the free energy density.
-Due to the presence of all the odd powers of $\sigma$, the nucleation of the scalar mass proceeds through a first order QPT between the TI and the NI.
+for $d=3$, after shifting $\sigma \to \sigma -m$.
+When we consider the nucleation of the scalar mass (for sufficiently strong $g_\sigma$), the following subtleties need to be addressed: (i) $\left( \frac{m}{g_\sigma}+\frac{b}{2} \right)$ acts as the external field for $\sigma$ and (ii) the momentum dependent mass $\propto b$ gives rise to all odd powers (cubic and higher) of $\sigma$ in the expression for the free energy density. \emph{Due to the presence of all the odd powers of $\sigma$, the nucleation of the scalar mass proceeds through a first order QPT between the TI and NI [see Fig.~\ref{fig1a}]}.
+By contrast, the pseudoscalar mass generation (for sufficiently strong $g_\pi$) occurs through continuous QPT.
+Three phases (TI, NI and AI) meet at a MCP (located at $m^\ast=0$ and $g_\pi=g^\ast_\pi$ in the $g_\sigma =0$ plane), as shown in Fig.~\ref{fig1b}.
+The MCP displays mean-field exponents, but the hyperscaling is violated by logarithmic corrections [due to the $\pi^4 \log(\pi^2)$ term in Eq.~(\ref{freeen3d})].

-For the instability of the massless Dirac fermion due to the pseudoscalar mass generation (for sufficiently strong $g_\pi$), the QPT is continuous, as microscopic discrete symmetries ($\mathcal{P}$ and $\mathcal{T}$) are spontaneously broken.
-This is an itinerant QPT with mean-field exponents.
-However, the hyperscaling will be violated by logarithmic corrections (due to the $\pi^4 \log(\pi^2)$ term).
-For $m \neq 0$ and $ b \neq 0$, the QPTs between the AI and the $\mathcal{T}$ symmetric insulators are also continuous.
-The AI-NI and AI-TI transitions are described by $(d+1)$ dimensional $\phi^4$ theory.
-Again, these transitions are mean-field in nature, with the logarithmic violation of hyperscaling.
-Such an axionic phase has been considered in the context of magnetic insulators~\cite{essin, li-wang}, $\mathcal{P}$ and $\mathcal{T}$ odd Kondo singlet phase~\cite{roy-dzero}, and $ p+is $-superconductor~\cite{PG-BR}.

-\emph{Two-dimensions}: Our study can be generalized to address the transition between the TI (quantum spin-Hall insulator) and the NI in two dimensions.
+\emph{Two-dimensions}: Our study can be generalized to address the transition between the TI (quantum spin-Hall insulator) and NI in two dimensions.
 In the continuum limit, these two insulators and the transition between them can be described by the Bernevig-Hughes-Zhang model~\cite{BHZ}